Solving Superconducting Quantum Circuits in Dirac's Constraint Analysis Framework

-so that the first relation in (\ref{nn8}) gives $x_1=C$, with $C$ a constant, and $\dot{x}_2=-\frac{2\pi E}{A}sin(\frac{2\pi x_1}{A})|_{x_1=C}=-\frac{2\pi E}{A}sin(\frac{2\pi C}{A})$, another constant.
+so that the first relation in (\ref{nn8}) gives $\phi=C$, with $C$ a constant, and $\dot{q}=-\frac{2\pi E}{A}sin(\frac{2\pi \phi}{A})|_{\phi=C}=-\frac{2\pi E}{A}sin(\frac{2\pi C}{A})$, another constant.

-Interestingly the symplectic structure (or kinetic term) in the action $x_2\dot{x}_1$ appears in condensed matter physics in well known Landau problem, i.e. a charged particle moving in $x_1-x_2$-plane, in a constant magnetic field perpendicular to the plane, with the condition that the magnetic field is large so that kinetic energy of the particle is negligible.
-This is a well-known example of a non-commutative quantum mechanical problem \cite{noncom}.
+Interestingly the symplectic structure (or kinetic term) in the action $q \dot{\phi}$ appears in condensed matter physics in well known Landau problem, i.e. a charged particle moving in $\phi_1-\phi_2$-plane, in a constant magnetic field perpendicular to the plane, with the condition that the magnetic field is large so that kinetic energy of the particle is negligible.
+We have reproduced a circuit analogue of a well-known non-commutative quantum mechanical problem \cite{noncom}.\\ {\bf{DCA of a generic SQC:}} Our aim is to show that the DCA approach is sufficient to indicate that "noncommutativity in SQC, presented earlier, is quite common and can appear in a wide class of SQCs governed by a generic Lagrangian (here we do not consider is circuit implementation),